flowexam.com teacher explaining comparative and superlative forms with examples for TOEIC® preparation

 Trap 3: Confusing "less" and "fewer"

-"Less" is used with uncountable nouns; "fewer" is used with countable nouns.
+"Less" is used with uncountable nouns, "fewer" with countable nouns.

 As a reminder, a noun is countable if it can be counted individually (one, two, three…).
-If it cannot, we say it is uncountable because it refers to a total quantity that isn't counted item by item.
+If it cannot, then it is uncountable because it denotes a total quantity that is not counted item by item.

 • "We received fewer applications this year."